cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - after being infected am I imune?
 - after getting infected, can I be immune to the virus?
 - can I be immune?
+- Oh thank u but can it affect u again if u just recovered from it?

 ## intent:covid_incubation
+- how many days dose it take one to test positive after exposer?
 - 19-nCoV incubation period.
 - 19nCov incubation period.
 - In How many days symptoms starts